Spoiler alert: there’s no set rule-book when it comes to locating freelance writing gigs as a newbie.

 However, be warned: the pay from these marketplaces can be ridiculously low.
 (I’m talking $15 for a 1000-word article kind of low.
 Ouch.)Personally, I just make sure that I don't accept those low-paying gigs and only go with a rate that reflects the value of my work.
 Click To Tweet

-The bottom line is: freelance marketplaces are an easy place to get started and help you to find work as a freelance writer when you’re a newbie looking for your first gig – and it doesn’t hurt to give them a go as a way of building your portfolio and client base if nothing else.
+The bottom line is: freelance marketplaces are an easy place to get started and help you to find work when you’re a new freelance writer looking for your first gig – and it doesn’t hurt to give them a go as a way of building your portfolio and client base if nothing else.

 2. Freelance Job Boards